Skip to main content

 • persistence: Redis-AOF, Redis-Snapshot (RDB).

-• Fault-tolerance - not critical.
+• fault-tolerance - not critical.
 In case of data loss, bucket replication can be restarted.

 • memory: 1M migrated obj ~ 105MB, 1M tasks in the queue ~ 700MB